 npm init vite@latest web -- --template react

-with a React app inside of it.
+This will create a new directory called `web` with a React app inside of it.
 For this tutorial, we're not going to change too much from the boilerplate React app.
 At this point you will need to install the dependencies for the web app.

 cd web